freerange/site/README.md

 ## Deployment

+### GitHub

+When commits are pushed to any branch on the GitHub remote, the specs are run in a GitHub Action workflow.

 ### Heroku

-When commits are pushed to the `main` branch on the GitHub remote, the specs are run on Heroku CI and, if the specs all pass, the app is automatically deployed.
+When commits are pushed to the `main` branch on the GitHub remote and the specs pass in the GitHub Action workflow, the app is automatically deployed to Heroku.

 ### Configuring Rollbar